Engagement Ring Shopping? Here's Everything You Need to Know

 Step 3: Decide on the diamond shape and type.

-Every diamond engagement ring purchase is unique—whether your heart is set on a natural diamond or a lab diamond, it's important to do your homework on different types of diamonds.
+Every diamond engagement ring purchase is unique—whether your heart is set on a natural diamond or a lab grown diamond. it's important to do your homework on different types of diamonds.
 A simulant diamond is a man-made single crystal, which can be manufactured with different materials and designed to simulate the appearance, but not duplicate the characteristic properties of a natural gemstone.

 Step 4: Choose the ring size.